MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/hosted.md

 * The ability to pre-load custom software.
 You can install software during a pipeline run, such as through [tool installer tasks](../process/tasks.md#tool-installers) or in a script.
 * Potential performance advantages that you might get by using self-hosted agents that might start and run builds faster.
 [Learn more](agents.md#private-agent-performance-advantages)
 * The ability to run [XAML builds](/previous-versions/visualstudio/visual-studio-2013/ms181709(v=vs.120)).
 * The ability to roll back to a previous VM image version.
-You will always use the latest version.
+You always use the latest version.

 If Microsoft-hosted agents don't meet your needs, then you can deploy your own [self-hosted agents](agents.md#install) or use [scale set agents](scale-set-agents.md).